pollen-robotics/reachy-2021-docs/content/SDK/first-moves/arm/index.md

 toc: true
 ---

-Make sure you checked the [safety page](http://localhost:1313/reachy-2021-docs/sdk/first-moves/safety/) before controling the arm.
+Make sure you checked the [safety page](https://pollen-robotics.github.io/reachy-2021-docs/sdk/first-moves/safety/) before controlling the arm.

-This section assumes that you went through the [Hello World](http://localhost:1313/reachy-2021-docs/sdk/getting-started/hello-world/) so that you know how to connect to the robot.
+This section assumes that you went through the [Hello World](https://pollen-robotics.github.io/reachy-2021-docs/sdk/getting-started/hello-world/) so that you know how to connect to the robot.

 ## Arm presentation

 Reachy's arm offers 7 degrees of freedom + 1 provided by the gripper and is composed of 8 joints.

-The arm's mechanical specifications are given [here](http://localhost:1313/reachy-2021-docs/docs/specifications/arm-specs/) but as a reminder, the arm scematic is given below:
+The arm's mechanical specifications are given [here](https://pollen-robotics.github.io/reachy-2021-docs/docs/specifications/arm-specs/) but as a reminder, the arm schematic is given below:

 <p align="center">
   <img src="arm_schematic.png" alt="drawing" width="400"/>